-How to Improve Your Keyword Rankings in Google
+12 Actions That Help Improve Your Google Keyword Rankings

 While meta descriptions don’t have a direct impact on rankings, they should work closely with your title tags.
 Incorporate the keyword if possible, as well as a clear call-to-action for users.

-The goal of your title tag and meta description should be to explain the benefit to users, provoke emotion, and trigger engagement, all while applying SEO best practices.
+The goal of your title tag and meta description should be to explain the benefit to users, provoke emotion, and trigger engagement – all while applying SEO best practices.

-7. Stay on Top of Algorithm Updates
+7. Stay On Top Of Algorithm Updates

 Why should you care about Google’s most recent algorithm updates?

-Because good SEO professionals stay on top of that stuff.
 Among many other reasons, it helps ensure your keyword rankings are not only steady, but they’re constantly improving.

-Knowing when an algorithm update first hit and when it officially ended is useful for tracking purposes, and will allow you to trace back keyword and traffic fluctuations to the root cause.
+Knowing when an algorithm update first hit and when it officially ended is useful for tracking purposes, and will allow you to trace keyword and traffic fluctuations back to the root cause.

 This will help you uncover potential reasoning for how/why a site was hit by an update, or certain keyword rankings and pieces of content that may have been impacted by it.

-As we have experienced recently, when multiple algorithm updates happen over a short stretch of time, figuring out why certain site changes have occurred and analyzing the impact of a specific update is extremely difficult.
+When multiple algorithm updates happen over a short stretch of time, figuring out why certain site changes have occurred and analyzing the impact of a specific update is extremely difficult.

-8. Provide Answers to the Questions People Are Asking
+8. Provide Answers To The Questions People Are Asking

-It’s clear that Google is on a mission to provide users with answers.
+Google seeks to provide users with the best answers to their queries.

-Just look at all of the new and increased SERP features we have seen over the past couple of years:
+Just look at all of the new and increased SERP features we have seen over the past few years:

 - Featured Snippets (or Answer Boxes).

-- People Also Asked
+- People Also Ask.

-- Knowledge Cards
+- Knowledge Panels.

 While there is certainly a great deal of debate over the direct value that ranking in “position zero” of search results offers a business, ultimately, I pose this question: